Ecconia/Torcher/README.md

 # Torcher Plugin
 A Bukkit plugin which eats binary code from chat and inserts it into a simple redstone torch ROM.

-A Bukkit plugin which is compatible with 1.12.2.
+Plugin is compatible with 1.13.1, NOT with 1.12.2 anymore.

 Its required to use an additional program to compress binary into some unicode format which allows to send 3675 bits per chat line.